Skip to Topics in this Article

 For more information, see the User Guide chapters:

-For further assistance, contact the Monsido support team at support@monsido.com or via the Monsido chat and help features inside the application.
+For further assistance, contact the Monsido support team at support@monsido.com or use the Monsido chat and help features inside the application.

-Image of the dashboard showing the locations of the Help Center buttons.
+Image of the toolbar with the Help Center buttons highlighted.

 Did this answer your question?